ibalampanis/ai-ethics/guide.md

 # Introduction

-Welcome to our _Green Living Guide!_ This document outlines sustainable practices you can adopt to minimize your environmental impact and promote a healthier planet.
+Welcome to our _Green Living Guide!_ This document outlines sustainable practices you can adopt in order to minimize your environmental impact and promote a healthier planet.

 # What is Green Living?